HCi Factsheet – Access Gap Cover (AGC)

 What is the Access Gap?

 If you go to hospital and your specialist uses HCi’s AGC scheme, it usually means no or limited medical gaps – usually not more than $500^ in out of pocket costs for each doctor involved in your episode of care.
-There are a number of benefits for your doctor to participate in the AGC, in return for agreeing to limit your out of pocket gap expenses when you are admitted to hospital.
-If your doctor participates in HCi’s AGC scheme, we will pay your doctor more, so you pay less.
+There are a number of benefits for your doctor to participate in the AGC, and limit your out of pocket gap expenses for a hospital admission.
+When a doctor participates in HCi’s AGC scheme, we will pay your doctor more, so you pay less.

-We encourage HCi members requiring a hospital procedure to ask your doctor to treat you under HCi’s AGC scheme to help reduce any out-of-pocket expenses.
-However, it is not mandatory for doctors to participate in HCi’s AGC scheme and your doctor should inform you of expected out-of-pocket expenses, which can otherwise be considerable.
+We encourage HCi members requiring a hospital procedure to ask your doctor to treat you under HCi’s Access Gap scheme to help reduce any out-of-pocket expenses.
+However, it is not mandatory for doctors to participate in an AGC scheme.
+Your doctor should inform you of expected out-of-pocket expenses, which may be considerable.

-NOTE: HCi’s AGC scheme is available for HCi members requiring certain hospital treatments that are listed as “covered” or “restricted” on your hospital cover product summary.
-Our AGC scheme does not cover services and treatment not included by your HCi hospital policy, or where waiting periods have not been fully served.
+HCi’s AGC scheme is available for HCi members requiring certain hospital treatments listed as “covered” or “restricted” on your hospital cover product summary.
+Our Access Gap (AGC) scheme does not cover services and treatment not included in your HCi hospital policy.
+AGC doesn’t apply if waiting periods have not been fully served.
 Pathology and radiology services, and outside of hospital medical services are not generally included in our AGC scheme.

-Always remember to contact HCi prior to a hospital admission to check you are covered and to find out more about whether your doctor may have access to the Access Gap scheme for your procedure.
+Always remember to contact HCi prior to a hospital admission to check you are covered.
+And to discuss any questions related to costs in your informed financial consent letter.

 * You can find more information about Informed Financial Consent and doctors’ bills on the Australian Government private health insurance Ombudsman’s website.